MattMattV/my-stars/README.md

 ## Shell

+- [nginx2goaccess](https://github.com/stockrt/nginx2goaccess) - Convert Nginx log_format to goaccess config file
-- [piu-piu-SH](https://github.com/vaniacer/piu-piu-SH) - This is an Old School horisontal scroller 'Shoot Them All' game in bash.
-With co-op mode.
+- [piu-piu-SH](https://github.com/vaniacer/piu-piu-SH) - This is an Old School horizontal scroller 'Shoot Them All' game in bash.
+With multiplayer modes team and duel.
 You have to defeat 100 aliens to fight with Boss.
-To play in co-op mode first, start the server, then start the client.
+I'm using netcat for client-server exchange in multiplayer mode.
+So netcat have to be installed on system if you wish to play with friend.
 Terminals on both hosts have to be with equal dimensions.
 - [lfs](https://github.com/reinterpretcat/lfs) - Docker configuration for building Linux From Scratch system
 - [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions) - Fish-like autosuggestions for zsh
 - [sub](https://github.com/basecamp/sub) - a delicious way to organize programs